Counseling and Psychiatric Services will be available by phone or telehealth only over fall break. Please call 303-492-2277 to get connected.

 *Note: Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.

-- Total number of interns: 9
+- Total number of interns who were in the 3 cohorts: 9

 - Total number of interns who need not seek employment because they returned to their doctoral program/are completing doctoral degree: 0